 - b.
-Paychecks: House Officers receiving a Commission paycheck shall be paid weekly.
-The Commission may change this payment schedule to every two weeks.
-The annual salary of all House Officers shall be paid based on the Commission's current practice, which is a year is to be divided into 52 weeks.
-However, any new employee must receive their first check within three weeks of first date of employment. - c.
-Retroactive Salary/Allowances: All retroactive salary and allowance increases due to House Officers under the terms of this Agreement shall be paid to each House Officer no later than one month after the Union ratifies this Agreement. - d.
+Paychecks: The annual salary of all House Officers shall be paid based on the Commission's current practice, whereby a year is divided into 52 weeks.
+However, any new House Officer must receive their first check within three weeks of their first date of employment. - c.
 Professional Education Stipend: A nontaxable, reimbursable professional education stipend shall be paid annually according to the following schedule:

-Adult Psychiatry, Family Medicine, Medicine, Transitional Year: \$1,900 Podiatry: \$1,900 Dentistry: \$2,050 Fellows: \$2,200
+House Officers: \$2,000

+Podiatry: \$2,000

+Dentistry: \$2,150

+Fellows: \$2,300

-- a.
+a.
 This stipend may be used to defray the costs of conferences, textbooks, journals, board fees, necessary computer hardware or other such items as approved by the relevant Program Director.
 House Officers are responsible for turning in all necessary receipts to their department in order to be reimbursed.
-Any House Officer who has not turned in receipts for the total amount of the annual stipend by May 1st of that year shall receive a payment (taxable) equal to the difference between the total annual stipend and the total reimbursable expenses claimed and documented by said House Officer.
-Any House Officer who would prefer to accumulate the stipend for the subsequent year must notify their Program no later than May 1st of the current year. - e.
+Any House Officer who has not turned in receipts for the total amount of the annual stipend by May 1st of that year shall accumulate the stipend for the subsequent year, unless any House Officer who would prefer to receive a payment (taxable) equal to the difference between the total annual stipend and the total reimbursable expenses claimed and documented by said House Officer.
+Requests for payment must be made in writing no later than April 1st of each year.

+d.
 Holiday Pay: The Commission will pay 1/5 of a week's pay in additional compensation for eight (8) hours worked on any eligible holiday, including work performed while on an outside rotation.
 House Officers required to work at least four (4) hours but less than eight (8) hours on any eligible holiday shall receive 1/10 of a week's pay in additional.